TrellixVulnTeam/CompoundIntPy_1HXN/README.md

 # CompoundIntPy

 Hello!
-This is just a project I started to teach myself how to deploy a Python app

-It will do some simple calculations for Compound Interest through a REST API
+This is just a project I started to try out a Python application using REST API